 Shift-Line Force Freezeverb

 There’s also a Shadow mode that automatically mimics what you’re playing with a harmonious sub/super octave swarm and fades it in and out under your dry signal.
 I use this more than any other function.
 To access the Shadow mode: Disconnect power > Hold the footswitch > Plug it back in > Release the footswitch.
 For Shadow mode, put the switch is in the middle.
 (Or hold the footswitch at power-on.)
 There are also five other demos hidden in the Shadow mode, including an ambient delay and an additive mode.
 Once in the Shadow mode, flick to switch for the first three demos and hold the footswitch down while flicking the switch for the second three.

 Negatives?
 The only real criticisms I have of this pedal is that it doesn’t have a soft footswitch and no kill-dry option.

 UPDATE on difference in v1 and v2: v1 of the Force lacks the Gentle Roar effect, the Classic mode, but has the shadow mode, ambient delay and additive demo. v2 sounds a bit more hi-fi, but I don’t feel the addition of Classic mode or Gentle Roar is worth the upgrade for my purposes.
-All pedals sold since January ‘18 are v2.
+All pedals sold by Shift Line since January ‘18 are v2.
 Other changes in v2: the high end has been boosted and the attack of the effect has been softened.